 The Olympics in Salt Lake City

 “Dear sweet God in Heaven, why is place so fricking cold?”
 Logan cried out as he stepped off the plane in Salt Lake City.
-The freezing cold weather prevalent to the mountain region of the United States of America greeted them.
-Logan, who was born and raised in Hawaii and Los Angeles, was clearly not used to cold weather.
-Unlike him, Deirdre (who was born and raised in Missouri) knew what the weather in winter was like.
+He were greeted by the freezing cold weather prevalent to the mountain region of the United States of America.
+Logan (who was born in Honolulu, Hawaii and raised in Los Angeles) was clearly not used to cold weather.
+Unlike him, Deirdre (who was born and raised in Saint Charles, Missouri) knew what the weather in winter was like.

-“I should know, seeing as not only do they want us here for the Olympics, but they want us to promote Frostfall while we’re there,” said Deirdre.
-“The movie’s been out for a few months now; it already has one more week before it leaves theaters.
-I don’t understand people to watch the movie during the Olympics.”
+“I should know, as not only do they want us here for the Olympics, but they want us to promote “Frostfall” while we’re there,” said Deirdre.
+“The movie’s been out since November; it should have left the theaters by now.
+I don’t understand why people would want to watch the movie during the Olympics.”

-“And that’s another issue that I’m taking up with at the next meeting,” said Logan.
+“And that’s another issue I’m taking up with the team at the next meeting,” said Logan.
 “They’re trying to milk that cash cow for all its worth.”

 “I see,” said Logan.

 “Next time, sign up for the Summer Games,” said Deirdre.
 “That way, you won’t be complaining about the cold.”

 “Then you’ll be complaining about the heat,” said Logan.
 “You’ll complain about the heat so much that you’ll beg me to sign up for the Winter Games.
 Whether it’s summer or winter, you always complain about the weather.
 You can’t win.”